 - Calendar entries

-The one tool that we all can use can solve each one of these is… “the Smart Phone.
+The one tool that we all can use to solve each one of these is… “the Smart Phone.

-The Smart Phone has become a common tool, but if you find that the smart phone is too hard for you to use, everything I am going to cover can be done with a good old pencil and small notepad.
+The Smart Phone has become a common tool, but if you find that the smart phone is too hard for you, everything I am going to cover can be done with a good old pencil and small notepad and a shared calendar.

 Remember, it is good habits that will help you through memory problem even when your dementia is causing declining memory capabilities.

-If technology is just too challenging and you are used to using the common pencil and paper, fine but The focus this article will be on the power of using a smartphone.
+If technology is just too challenging and you are used to using the common pencil and paper, fine but the focus this chapter will be on the power of using a smartphone.

 I know many people are saying how can I use a smart phone if I have memory issues?
 Believe me, I am the last one that wants to introduce you to more challenges than you can handle.
 But if you are still comfortable with how to use the basic tools on a smart phone than this discussion is going to be very important to you.